parkerl/ecto_query_library/README.md

 # Complex Select Logic Using a Fragment

 _Demonstrates how to use multiple columns to calculate a value.
-Also orders descending using positional column selectin._
+Also orders descending using positional column selection._

 ```elixir
 from fish in FishLanded,